coconocokun/react-tutorial-player/README.md

 - **Segmented Timeline:** A visual progress bar that shows the tutorial's stop points.
 - **Built with TypeScript:** Fully typed for a great developer experience.

-## ⚠️ Prerequisites & Compatibility

-- **React:** This component requires `react` version 16.8 or higher.
-- **Styling (Tailwind CSS):** The component's built-in styles were created with **Tailwind CSS v3**.
-While it may work in other environments, using it in a project with a different major version of Tailwind (like v4) or another CSS framework may result in visual inconsistencies.

 ## 📦 Installation

 Install the package using npm: